merlinsson/vagrantdockerIDE/README.md

 # Deployments
 Firstly add the Maven project "dockerdui" (webapp/dockerdui) to your favourite IDE.

-- You can make changes to the project and then execute the Maven goal "install" which will force a Hot-Deployment of the web application
+- You can make changes to the project and then execute the Maven goals "package" and "tomcat6:reload" with the profile "hot-deploy" which will force a Hot-Deployment of the web application

 - You can use the Maven goal "clean" to force an undeployment of the web application